RAGNIMY1/datasciencecoursera/GettingCleaningData_W4Project/CodeBook.md

 </table>

-3. Extract only the measurements on the mean and standard deviation for each measurement The TidyData data frame is a subset of the dataset AllData and contains the variables:
+3. **Extract only the measurements on the mean and standard deviation for each measurement.**
+   The TidyData data frame is a subset of the dataset AllData and contains the variables:
    * subjectid (identification of the subject)
    * actcode (activity code)